 I use an agreement that is visible before someone pays, in my shopping cart system.
-I have had professional help over the years to develop and refine those agreements, starting with asking other coaches.
-When I was offered an advice column writing contract, I had a lawyer review and request revisions before I signed.
+I have had professional help over the years to develop and refine those agreements, starting with asking other coaches for templates.
+When I was offered a paid advice column writing contract, I had a lawyer review and request revisions before I signed.

 - Business name.

-I personally found no need for a business name.
-I just use my name.
-I thought about it early on, and registered a name with the city, but then decided not to bother with it and I let it go.
+I personally found no need for a business name — I just use my name.
+Early on I registered a business name with the city, but then decided not to bother with it and I let it go.
 It also saves the hassle of annual fees to the city.

 - A business plan.

 I have never sought a business loan or investor so I have never created a formal business plan like they require.
 But I like having a 1-page business plan for myself to show me how it all adds up to meet my income needs.
 It has been so calming to get clear on the math and to see my goals visually on one page.

 I did that with the city when I had a business name and location outside my home, but I don’t anymore and my city told me not to bother in that case.

 - Register as a legal entity like an LLC?

 Years ago, someone at a business law clinic advised me that, in my case, liability insurance provided more protection than the LLC, for less money.
 So I stayed as a sole proprietor, which is the default entity, and no registration is required for that.
 However, I need to revisit this and see if things have changed.

 - Business lawyer?